B.Tech Metallurgical Engineering

 New answer posted

-There is a plethora of interesting elective subject choices for you in the Metallurgical Engineering syllabus for the BTech course.
+There are many elective subject choices in the Btech Metallurgical Engineering syllabus.
 For choosing the best subjects for yourself, you should see if the subject aligns with your career goals, is intriguing and fun to study, the skills that you can gain from the subject, and the current market value.

 Once you're clear with these few points, you can go ahead and select the best one for you.
 Some popular student choices when it comes to the elective Metallurgical Engg. subjects are given here: